A strong password is your first line of defense against intruders and imposters.

 Don’t fall for “phishing” attacks.
 Be very careful before clicking on a link (even if it appears to be from a legitimate site) asking you to log in, change your password or provide any other personal information.
 It might be legit or it might be a “phishing” scam where the information you enter goes to a hacker.
 When in doubt, log on manually by typing what you know to be the site’s URL into your browser window.

-Make sure your computer is secure.
+Make sure your devices are secure.
 The best password in the world might not do you any good if someone is looking over your shoulder while you type or if you forget to log out on a cybercafe computer.
 Malicious software, including “keyboard loggers” that record all of your keystrokes, has been used to steal passwords and other information.
 To increase security, make sure you’re using up-to-date anti-malware software and that your operating system is up-to-date.

 * Some parents ask their kids to share their passwords with them.
 This might be OK with young children, but you might want to respect your teen’s privacy and not ask.
 Also, if you do ask your children for their passwords, make sure they understand that this is a rare exception to the “do not share password” rule.